compendio/goldbug-manual/README.md

 ![Abbildung: ROSETTA Crypto Pad Konversion](/images/rosetta_pad_2.jpg)

-GoldBug has the general advantage of exchanging the key once with the friend during set up and then everything is encrypted at all times and the entire communication moves within the chosen encryption, with temporary keys and end-to-end passphrases (Geminis der Calling function) can be renewed instantaneously at any time.
+GoldBug has the general advantage of exchanging the key once with the friend during set up and then everything is encrypted at all times and the entire communication is transferred within the chosen encryption, with temporary keys and end-to-end passphrases (Geminis der Calling function) can be renewed instantaneously at any time.

 ### 14.3 Tool: Echo Public Key Share (EPKS)